-A rotten borough was a parliamentary constituencies that had declined in size but still had the right to elect members of the House of Commons.
-Plympton Earle had been a prosperous market town in the Middle Ages but by the 19th century it had declined to the level of a country village.
-Newtown on the Isle of Wight had been a market town but by the time of the 1832 Reform Act it had been reduced to a village of 14 houses.
+The ratio of MPs to population fluctuated wildly.
+A rotten borough was a parliamentary constituency that had declined in size but still had the right to elect members of the House of Commons.
+Plympton Earle had been a prosperous market town in the Middle Ages but by the 18th century it had declined to the level of a country village.
+Newtown on the Isle of Wight had been a market town but was now reduced to a village of 14 houses.

 |Bramber||Duke of Rutland|